Pedro Morales: Early life

 Morales was born on October 22, 1942, in the municipality of Culebra, an island off the shore of Puerto Rico's main island.
 He was a member of a large family, with 85 cousins just on his mother's side.
-Morales once claimed that sixty five percent of Culebra's population had some bloodline connection to him.
+Morales once said that 65 percent of Culebra's population had some bloodline connection to him.
 He was raised in Culebra throughout his childhood and remained there until reaching his adolescence, when his mother sent him to live with an aunt in Brooklyn, New York, to finish his high school education.
 It was there that one of his sister's friends introduced him to the members of a wrestling club which quickly earned his interest.
 After practicing in his school and at a local YMCA, Morales debuted as an amateur wrestler at the age of 13, competing in the 160 lb division.
 In New York, he also became a professional wrestling fan, witnessing the tag team of Miguel Pérez, Sr. and Antonino Rocca.
 Morales also played baseball.
 When he was 16 years old, he was selected in the Liga de Béisbol Profesional de Puerto Rico's (now known as Liga de Béisbol Profesional Roberto Clemente) first year draft by the Leones de Ponce.
 However, due to living outside of Puerto Rico, he declined the opportunity.
 Instead, Morales elected to train in order to become a professional wrestler, in the process gaining twenty pounds.
 A year later, his father signed the documentation required by the New York State Athletic Commission in order to begin his career as an underage performer.